How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Hybrid-cloud Performance

 \section{Hybrid-cloud Performance}

 Can augmenting on-premise hardware with cloud resources be worthwhile to speed up DL training?
-In this section, we examine two settings: \textbf{(E)}, where a consumer-grade GPU, the RTX8000, is deployed on-site, and \textbf{(F)}, where a server-grade node, the DGX-2 (8xV100), is deployed on-site (\Cref{tab:hybrid-cloud-experiments}).
+In this section, we examine two settings: \textbf{(E)}, where a consumer-grade GPU, the RTX8000, is deployed on-site, and \textbf{(F)}, where a server-grade node, the DGX-2 (8xV100), is deployed on-site.
+We vary the extra resources, between one to eight T4 EU (\{E,F\}-A), T4 US (\{E,F\}-B) and A10 US (\{E,F\}-C) GPUs.

 \textbf{Experimental design.} In both settings, we want to investigate how to extend local hardware with cloud resources and when this leads to better throughput.
-The cloud resources, in this case, are the same US/EU Google Cloud T4 instances as in ~\Cref{sec:geodistributed-performance} and the US LambdaLabs A10 GPUs from ~\Cref{sec:model-suitability}.
+The cloud resources, in this case, are the same US/EU GC T4 instances as in ~\Cref{sec:geodistributed-performance} and the US LambdaLabs A10 GPUs from ~\Cref{sec:model-suitability}.
 We double the number of cloud VMs with each increment, starting with one additional GPU (i.e., E-A-1) until we have eight additional cloud VMs (i.e., E-A-8).
 This allows us to compare the same hardware in the EU and the US, and slightly weaker, local hardware (EU T4) and better, but more distant hardware (US A10).

-Both the \textbf{(E)} and \textbf{(F)} setups share the network uplink between 450 and 550 Mbits to the EU datacenter in Belgium, as they are located in the same building in Europe (\Cref{tab:local-experiments-network}).
-However, as this is not a Google-owned datacenter, the traffic is partly going over the public internet, which results in a lower bandwidth of 50 and 80 Mbits to the US-based VMs compared to 210 Mbits between the US and EU GC datacenters (\Cref{tab:geodistributed-throughput}).
+Both the \textbf{(E)} and \textbf{(F)} setups share the network uplink between 450 and 550~Mb/s to the EU datacenter in Belgium, as they are located in the same building in Europe (\Cref{tab:local-experiments-network}).
+However, as this is not a Google-owned datacenter, the traffic is partly going over the public internet, which results in a lower bandwidth of 50 and 80~Mb/s to the US-based VMs compared to 210~Mb/s between the US and EU GC datacenters (\Cref{tab:geodistributed-throughput}).

 \textbf{(E) Consumer-grade setting.} The results follow the same trend as in ~\Cref{sec:geodistributed-performance}.
 The CV task has a higher granularity of 8.21 with 2 GPUs at E-A-1 than NLP (1.27) (\Cref{fig:cv-private-hybrid-cloud-granularity,fig:nlp-private-hybrid-cloud-granularity}), and scales regardless of the location of the cloud resources (\Cref{fig:cv-private-hybrid-cloud-throughput}).
 We almost match the baseline throughput of 195 SPS at 5 GPUs in all settings for CV (E-A-4, E-B-4, E-C-4).
 The best throughput was reached at E-C-8 with the US A10 GPUs with 429 SPS.
 For NLP, only the E-A-8 experiment beats the baseline with a speedup of 1.29x and 556 SPS due to the low granularity and the intercontinental base penalty for the US experiments.